yabinmeng/nosqlbench-build-docs/site/content/blog/http-rest/quickstart-http-rest.md

 ### Want to contribute?

-It’s worth mentioning, NoSQLBench is open source and we are looking for contributions to expand its features!
+It’s worth mentioning, NoSQLBench is open source, and we are looking for contributions to expand its features!
-Head on over to the [contributions](https://docs.nosqlbench.io/dev-guide/contributing) page to find out more.
+Head over to the [contributions](https://docs.nosqlbench.io/dev-guide/contributing) page to find out more.

 ### Need more advanced scenarios?